Rhizome-Conifer/conifer-user-guide/docs/organizing-sharing.md

 {:toc}

 ## Managing Collection & List Privacy
 - By default, collections are private.
-Private collections can only be viewed by their authors.
+Private collections can only be viewed by their owners.
-- Setting a collection’s privacy to public enables any visitor to view the contents of the collection.
+- Setting a collection’s privacy to **public** enables any visitor to view the contents of the collection.
 - The privacy of lists can also be toggled.
 A private list in a public collection is hidden from visitors.
 - The privacy of the collections’ resources can also be toggled.
 If a collection’s resources index is set to public, visitors can browse and search all resources within a collection.